 Apart from how huge you plan for your family to be or what kind of lifestyle you’re leading.

 Here’re a couple of other things we learnt when purchasing our flats…

 If Your First HDB BTO Flat Is Your Forever Home

 Different-sized flats are available at different BTO launches, as well as at different orientations within the estate.

-All of your criteria would mean that you’ll be facing stiffer competition when it comes to flat selection.
+All of your accompanying criteria for selecting the perfect unit would mean that you’ll be facing stiffer competition when it comes to flat selection.